Medicare 101: How Does Medicare Work?

 Helps detect prostate cancer.
 Medicare covers a digital rectal exam and Prostate Specific Antigen (PSA) test once every 12 months for all men with Medicare over age 50.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies for the doctor’s visit.
 You pay nothing for the PSA test. |

-Prosthetic/ Orthotic Items | Including arm, leg, back, and neck braces, artificial eyes, artificial limbs (and their replacement parts); some types of breast prostheses (after mastectomy); and prosthetic devices needed to replace an internal body part or function (including ostomy supplies, and parenteral and enteral nutrition therapy) when your doctor orders it.
-For Medicare to cover your prosthetic or orthotic, you must go to a supplier that is enrolled in Medicare.
-You pay 20% of the Medicare-approved amount, and the Part B deductible applies.
-Includes many outpatient primary care services.
-You pay 20% of the amount charged, and the Part B deductible applies. |
+Prosthetic/ Orthotic Items | Medicare generally covers prosthetic devices, including arm, leg, back, and neck braces, artificial eyes, artificial limbs (and their replacement parts).
+Medicare also covers some types of breast prostheses (after mastectomy); and prosthetic devices needed to replace an internal body part or function (including ostomy supplies, and parenteral and enteral nutrition therapy) when your doctor orders it.

 Rural Health Clinic Services | Includes many outpatient primary care services.
 You pay 20% of the amount charged, and the Part B deductible applies. |

-Second Surgical Opinions | Covered in some cases for surgery that isn’t an emergency.
+Second Surgical Opinions | Medicare covers second opinions in some cases for surgery that isn’t an emergency.
 In some cases, Medicare covers third surgical opinions.
-You pay 20% of the Medicareapproved amount, and the Part B deductible applies. |
+You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-Smoking Cessation (counseling to stop smoking) | Includes up to 8 face-to-face visits in a 12-month period if you are diagnosed with an illness caused or complicated by tobacco use, or you take a medicine that is affected by tobacco.
+Smoking Cessation (counseling to stop smoking) | Medicare pays for up to eight face-to-face tobacco cessation therapy visits in a 12-month period if you are diagnosed with an illness caused or complicated by tobacco use, or you take a medicine that is affected by tobacco.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-Speech-Language Pathology Services | Evaluation and treatment given to regain and strengthen speech and language skills including cognitive and swallowing skills when your doctor certifies your need for it.
+Speech-Language Pathology Services | Evaluation and treatment given to regain and strengthen speech and language skills are covered under Medicare Part B. These services include cognitive and swallowing skills when your doctor certifies your need for it.
 There may be limits on these services and exceptions to these limits.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-Surgical Dressing Services | For treatment of a surgical or surgically-treated wound.
+Surgical Dressing Services | Medicare Part B covers wound care services, including treatment of surgical or surgically-treated wounds.
 You pay 20% of the Medicare-approved amount for doctor services.
 You pay a fixed copayment for these services when you get them in a hospital outpatient department.
 You pay nothing for the supplies.
 The Part B deductible applies. |

 Tests |

-Including X-rays, MRIs, CT scans, EKGs, and some other diagnostic tests.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.
 If you get the test at a hospital as an outpatient, you pay a specified copayment that may be more than 20% of the Medicare-approved amount, but it can’t be more than the Part A hospital stay deductible. |

-Transplants and Immunosuppressive Drugs | Including doctor services for heart, lung, kidney, pancreas, intestine, and liver transplants under certain conditions and only in a Medicare-certified facility.
-Medicare covers bone marrow and cornea transplants under certain conditions Immunosuppressive drugs are covered if Medicare paid for the transplant, or an employer or union group health plan that was required to pay before Medicare paid for the transplant.
+Immunosuppressive drugs are covered under Part B if Medicare paid for the transplant, or an employer or union group health plan that was required to pay before Medicare paid for the transplant.
 You must have been entitled to Part A at the time of the transplant, and you must be entitled to Part B at the time you get immunosuppressive drugs.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.
+If your doctor’s fees are more than the amount Medicare approves for the procedure, you must pay the excess charges.
+However, certain Medigap plans, such as Plan G, pay that 20% coinsurance as well as excess charges over and above your Part B deductible.
 If you are thinking about joining a Medicare Advantage Plan and are on a transplant waiting list or believe you need a transplant, check with the plan before you join to make sure your doctors and hospitals are in the plan’s network.
 Also, check the plan’s coverage rules for prior authorization.
-Travel (healthcare needed when traveling outside the United States) (limited) Note: Medicare drug plans (Part D) may cover immunosuppressive drugs, even if Medicare or an employer or union group health plan didn’t pay for the transplant. |
+Note: Medicare drug plans (Part D) may cover immunosuppressive drugs, even if Medicare or an employer or union group health plan didn’t pay for the transplant. |

-Travel (healthcare needed when traveling outside the United States) (limited) | For some people diagnosed with heart failure.
+Part B covers regular and intensive cardiac rehabilitation programs.
+Medicare covers these services in a doctor’s office or hospital outpatient setting (including a critical access hospital).
 You pay 20% of the Medicare-approved amount for the doctor’s services.
 You pay a copayment but no more than the Part A hospital stay if you get the device as a hospital outpatient.
 The Part B deductible applies. |

 Travel (healthcare needed when traveling outside the United States) (limited) |